davenkin/andy-springboot-sample/ADRs/010_testing_strategy.md

 to [Testing Pyramid](https://martinfowler.com/bliki/TestPyramid.html), unit tests constitute the base of the pyramid, while integration tests are at a level higher.
 The goal is to have a large number of unit tests and a smaller number of integration tests.
-But in our case, we find that unit tests can be too fragile and require frequent updates when the code changes, and it gives us less confidence then integration tests, more detail can be found [here](https://web.dev/articles/ta-strategies).
+But in our case, we find that unit tests can be too fragile and require frequent updates when the code changes, and it gives us less confidence than integration tests, more detail can be found [here](https://web.dev/articles/ta-strategies).

 ## Decision